 Some great ideas for snacks to keep cool for both dogs and humans

-As well as providing fresh drinking water, there is a selection of tasty treats that can help with rehydration and cooling down your dog during the warmer months.
+As well as providing fresh drinking water, a selection of tasty treats can help rehydrate and cool down your dog during the warmer months.
 Many of these tasty treats are recommended by vets

-Like all teats and toys etc.. it is important to supervise them, especially as they don’t know to avoid or indeed understand brain freeze
+Like all teats and toys, etc., it is important to supervise them, especially as they don’t know how to avoid or indeed understand brain freeze

-Take some bananas and a selection of fruit (making sure the fruit is safe for your dog).
+Take some bananas and a fruit selection (ensuring the fruit is safe for your dog).
 Now put them in a food processor and blitz for a minute or two until mushy (a small amount of water can be added if needed)

-Now take an ice cube tray and fill it with the fruit paste you have just made.
+Now, fill an ice cube tray with the fruit paste you have just made.

-Place in a freezer overnight, and you now have a delicious lickable treat suitable for both dogs and humans (when I was on a fluid restricted diet, they quenched the thirst really well)
+Place in a freezer overnight, and you now have a delicious lickable treat suitable for both dogs and humans (when I was on a fluid-restricted diet, they quenched the thirst well)

 Dog-friendly Savory pupcicles

 This one is similar to the above.
-This time take some leftover chopped chicken (or other suitable lean meat), some fruit (such as apple), a small amount of water, and put it in the food processor.
+This time, take some leftover chopped chicken (or other suitable lean meat), some fruit (such as apple), and a small amount of water, and put it in the food processor.

-Blas for a minute or so and then put the mixture into bone shape moulds (or ice cube trays) and freeze overnight.
+Blast for a minute put the mixture into bone-shaped moulds (or ice cube trays), and freeze overnight.

 Peanut butter is a healthy summer frozen treat for dogs

-As well as providing some brain work for your dog to keep them occupied it will help cool them down in the heat
+As well as providing some brain work for your dog to keep them occupied will help cool them down in the heat.

 Green smoothie (super for small pets)